LOsioChico/backend-task-manager/README.md

 ## Error Handling

-The API uses a custom error handler to standardize error responses.
+The API uses a custom error handler to standardize error responses:

 ```json
 {